Gold Bullion Bar 1 Ounce

 Please Note - Bar Brands

-While all gold bars sold by GoldCore are from LBMA approved refiners and mints, the bars that you will receive may not necessarily be of those pictured unless specifically requested at the time of order.
+While all gold bars sold by GoldCore are from LBMA approved refiners and mints, the bars that you will receive may not necessarily be identical to those pictured.